 Vegan athletes should prioritise food sources containing vitamin B12, iron, zinc, calcium, iodine and vitamin D.

 Long term B12 deficiency results in irreversible neurological damage, with 50% of vegans B12 deficient and an additional 21% showing very low levels of B12 in their blood.
-Most vitamin B12 supplementation practices are inadequate to achieve B12 sufficiency.
+Most vitamin B12 supplementation is inadequate to achieve B12 sufficiency.

 Bioavailable plant based B12 is unusual unless the plant has been contaminated by manure of from animal waste.
 This is because the plant-based forms are inactive.
 Suitable food sources include B12 fortified breakfast cereal, nutritional yeast and supplements.
 Spirulina supplements often claim to be a source of vitamin B12, but this is an inactive form.
 Read more about spirulina.